UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 _Archivists minimally arranged this collection.
 Box level information is not complete.
 Examination of all boxes may be necessary to access all relevant materials._

 _Archivists minimally arranged this addition.
 Box level information is not complete.
 Examination of all boxes in the addition may be necessary to access all relevant materials._

-#### We use this statement to acknowledge all of the work that previously was captured as "processed by":
-_This finding aid compiles archival collecting, description, and preservation work performed by_

-_The revised finding aid compiles archival collecting, description, and preservation work performed by:_

 #### We use this statement to acknowledge separated published materials:
 _Published materials have been separated from the collection._